Speakers: Dan Benjamin (UCLA/NBER), Miles Kimball (CU Boulder)

 Key Topics

-- Evidence for scale-use heterogeneity across populations[3]The paper finds substantial heterogeneity in how people use scales—but also that changes in wellbeing may be more comparable than levels, which is encouraging for intervention evaluation.
+- Evidence for scale-use heterogeneity across populations[3]The paper documents substantial heterogeneity in how people use scales.
+It also suggests that changes in wellbeing may be more comparable than levels—potentially encouraging for intervention evaluation, though this warrants further investigation.

 - Implications for WELLBY calculations and comparisons